IRS Forms

 • Describe new, changed, or ceased programs with dates, outputs, and who benefited.

-• Explain material swings in net assets, accounting method updates, or audit status changes.
+• Explain material swings in net assets, accounting method updates, or audit status changes, and remember that even small reconciling items belong on Schedule O once they appear on Part XI, line 9.

 • Itemize “other” categories so reviewers can see the makeup without guessing.